-Free tutoring services are available to all students in a variety of subjects including music courses.
-The NWCCD Tutoring Center offers students one-on-one and group-based assistance in a variety of programs.
+Free tutoring services are available to all students in a variety of subjects, including music courses.
+The NWCCD Tutoring Center offers students one-on-one and group-based assistance in various programs.
 Current students may find more information about the Tutoring Center in the Student Services section of MyNWCCD.